Trusted WordPress tutorials, when you need them most.

 UserFeedback Review: Pricing and Plans

-However, if you want to unlock additional templates and features such as device targeting, then you’ll need to upgrade to a premium plan.
+But, if you want to unlock additional templates and features such as device targeting, then you’ll need to upgrade to one of our premium plans.

 The UserFeedback pricing plans